 In other words, the game won’t see you chasing exhilarating high scores or excitement, but rather staving off the undesirable.
 Loss aversion, the fear of breaking a fragile equilibrium; the game dares you to take only appropriate risks when the phrase is a hollow oxymoron.
 The game rewards you with the chance to keep playing, and continue exploring its stark dangers.

-This is a fantastic deck building RPG set in the world of The Witcher.
+This is a fantastic deck building RPG set in the world of The Witcher, and is undoubtedly one of the best card games on Android.
 Following Queen Meve and her plucky bad of guerilla fighters, you muster an army to take back your usurped throne.
 Thronebreaker itself is a wonderful combination of RPG overworld elements, and deck building synergy as you build your force.
 Check out our Thronebreaker review if you want to know more.
 We also spoke to the game’s director about building an RPG world with cards!

 The characters of Card City Nights are idiosyncratic, and its game-within-a-game showiness is a little cheeky, but still refreshing, especially alongside its consistent deadpan humour.
 Beating certain keystone characters unlocks their signature, ultra-powerful cards; the effects of which even match that character’s personality.
 In other words, there is a correspondence between the writing, the characterisation, and the deck archetypes, which is extremely cool.
 Somewhere between a real good time and an agonizing head-scratcher, Card City Nights makes for an easily enjoyed, and binged, experience.